the-bobo/helltoupee/README.md

 (You'll need to add all that info to helltoupee.js before running the program.
 Don't worry - code is commented.)

 Instead of putting the secrets into helltoupee.js directly (don't upload your secretes to github!)
-I used *fs* (part of the core Node.js API) to read these in from files in the same local directory as helltoupee.js.
+I used `fs` (part of the core Node.js API) to read these in from files in the same local directory as helltoupee.js for local development, and reference environment variables for deployment on heroku.

-Note that these commands are for OSX.
-Note that they do NOT take the form `sudo npm install -g packageName`, unlike the tpyically advised `sudo npm update -g` command for OSX.

-> npm install node-restclient

-> npm install twit

-> npm install express
+Code inspired by https://github.com/dariusk/metaphor-a-minute.
+Thanks Darius!

+Check `packages.json` for dependencies.
+(I know, my node version is whack...might update it later, and it should work with the newest version of node without too much trouble.)

-> npm install fs
+> npm install

 > node helltoupee.js